Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 renewer = AutoLockRenewer()
 with ServiceBusClient.from_connection_string(connstr) as client:
     with client.get_queue_receiver(session_queue_name, session_id=session_id) as receiver:
-        renewer.register(receiver, receiver.session, timeout=300) # Timeout for how long to maintain the lock for, in seconds. for msg in receiver.receive_messages():
+        renewer.register(receiver, receiver.session, max_lock_renewal_duration=300) # Duration for how long to maintain the lock for, in seconds.

+        for msg in receiver.receive_messages():
             # Do your application logic here
             receiver.complete_message(msg)